Hermitian and non-Hermitian topology in active matter: Non-Hermitian band topology

 Symmetries can enrich a classification of the point-gap topology because the topological classification of an extended Hermitian Hamiltonian depends on symmetries that the corresponding non-Hermitian Hamiltonian preserves \cite{Gong2018,Kawabata2019,Zhou2019}.
 As an example, we here focus on 1D non-Hermitian systems with the pseudo-time-reversal symmetry \cite{Okuma2020} defined as

 We note that this operation is not equivalent to the conventional time-reversal symmetry because of $H^{\rm T}\neq H^\ast$ in non-Hermitian systems.
 This symmetry acts as an inverter of the spin direction corresponding to the self-rotation of particles, leading to the Kramers degeneracy.
 The corresponding extended Hermitian Hamiltonian then belongs to Class D, and it is classified by a $Z_2$ topological invariant.
 The physical meaning of this classification is that odd numbers of Kramers pairs appear as topological edge states.
 Accordingly, the $Z_2$ point-gap topology corresponds to the unconventional non-Hermitian skin effect, where the bulk eigenstates with spin-up are localized at one end, and those with spin-down are localized at the other, in contrast to the localization nature induced by the $Z$ point-gap topology.
-Thus, the symmetry-protected non-Hermitian skin effect can be understood as an analog of a quantum spin Hall insulator.
+Thus, the symmetry-protected non-Hermitian skin effect can be understood as an analog of a quantum spin Hall insulator (cf. Sec.~\ref{sec:3b2}).

-The point-gap topology plays a crucial role also in stochastic processes, which can be described by the master equation given as follows:
+The point-gap topology plays a crucial role also in stochastic processes, which can be described by a master equation given as follows:

-where ${\bm P}$ and $W$ represent a vector of the occupation probabilities of the states and the transition matrix, respectively.
-We consider a 1D Markov system with spatial translation symmetry, in which the transition matrix can be diagonalized by employing the representation $W\left(k\right)$ in the Fourier basis.
+where ${\bm P}$ and $W$ represent a vector of occupation probabilities of states and a transition matrix, respectively.
+We consider a 1D Markov system with a spatial translation symmetry, in which the transition matrix can be diagonalized by employing the representation $W\left(k\right)$ in the Fourier basis.
 One can then extract the point-gap topology of the transition matrix.
 For example, the transition matrix akin to the Hatano-Nelson model has a nonzero winding number.
-This simply means that the random walker described by the transition matrix flows in one direction due to the asymmetric hopping rate and eventually reaches the steady state which is localized at the edge.
+This simply means that a random walker described by the transition matrix flows in one direction due to an asymmetric hopping rate and eventually reaches a steady state which is localized at the edge.
 Indeed, Ref.~\cite{Dasbiswas2018} has established the correspondence of the nonzero topological invariant and the existence of the localized steady state.
-We will give a specific definition of the winding number and a qualitative description of the localized steady state later.
+We will give a specific definition of the winding number and a qualitative description of the localized steady state in Sec.~\ref{sec:4c4}.
 Thus, the point-gap topology allows us to predict the nature of localization in stochastic processes.